-Since 2001, HELP has collected province-wide data for over 330,000 kindergarten children in BC, creating a unique and world-class data set that is not available in most other provinces or countries.
+Since 2001, HELP has collected province-wide data for over 350,000 kindergarten children in BC through it's EDI data collection, creating a unique and world-class data set that is not available in most other provinces or countries.

 EDI Completion